 - 1. Turn off the UAM. - 2.
-Using a 5mm hexagonal wrench, loosen the plug on the top of the pressure relief valve and remove it.
+Using a 5mm hex key, loosen the plug on the top of the pressure relief valve and remove it.

 NOTE: It may be possible that when removing the plug, the body of the pressure relief valve may loosen up from the back bar.
-This is not a problem and in fact eliminates the need for the next step.
+This is not a problem and in fact may allow you to do the next step by hand.

-3. With a mole wrench and a cloth, grab the body of the pressure relief valve and turn it counter clockwise to loosen it up and free it form the back bar.
+3. With the crescent wrench, grab the flats on the body of the pressure relief valve and turn it anticlockwise to loosen it up and free it from the back bar.